Manage Dead Shadows

 </resource>

-• Once shadow is dead it stays dead.
+• Once a shadow is dead, it stays dead.
 There is no way to resurrect it.

-• If deleted account gets re-created then a new shadow will be created.
-There is a reason for that: new account is really new account.
-It may have different (primary) identifier, e.g. entryUUID generated by the resource.
-Therefore creating a new shadow is more than justified.
+• If a deleted account gets re-created, a new shadow is created.
+There is a reason for that: a new account is a completely new account.
+It may have a different (primary) identifier, e.g., entryUUID generated by the resource.
+Therefore, creating a new shadow is more than justified.

 There are two flags that define shadow lifecycle: dead and exists.
-They specify midPoint’s best knowledge about the state of the resource.
-In this case it is state of the resource, not its "snapshot" (used in semi-manual resources).
+They specify midPoint’s best knowledge about the state of a resource (not its "snapshot" used in semi-manual resources).

 Proposed